Does eyeshadow expire? Here's when to throw away your expired cosmetics

-According to the FDA, some factors should be considered when it comes to your eyeshadow’s shelf life.
-If eyeshadow is exposed to moisture, dry air or bacteria from fingers or other dipping instruments, it could go bad quicker.
-For example, if you are regularly applying cream shadow with your fingers, you could notice the product tends to go bad more quickly.
+According to the FDA, there are some other factors to consider when it comes to your eyeshadow’s shelf life, too.
+If your eyeshadow is regularly exposed to moisture, dry air, or bacteria from fingers or other dipping instruments, it could go bad quicker.
+For example, if you are regularly applying cream shadow with your fingers, you may notice the product tends to go bad faster.
 Make sure to always use clean fingers, or a clean make-up brush, when applying eyeshadow, to avoid your eyeshadow expiring so fast.

 What happens if you use expired eyeshadow?